perforce/helix-authentication-service/docs/Development.md

 ### Docker Environment

-In this code base are configuration files for [Docker](http://docker.com), which is used to start the various services needed for testing.
+In this code base are configuration files for [Docker](http://docker.com), which is used to start the various services needed for developing.
 To get everything set up, install `docker`, `docker-compose`, and possibly `docker-machine` (if you are running on macOS, [Homebrew](http://brew.sh) makes this easy).

 ```shell
 $ docker-compose build